 Con: Diversity less common outside of cities

-I think this is true in every country, but you can’t expect to live your cottage core English country fantasy life and also find Mexican food around the corner.
+I think this is true in every country, but you can’t expect to live your cottage core English fantasy life and also find Mexican food around the corner.
 Villages and smaller towns are less likely to have expat communities, and may be less welcoming.
 This isn’t to say you can’t make friends outside large cities, but it may take longer to feel a part of the community.

 Pro: Many cultural offerings